moratorium08/moratorium08.github.io/README.md

 # Hiroyuki Katsura (桂 宏行)

-I'm currently a Research Associate at the University of Cambridge, working with Prof. Peter Sewell on the REMS project.
-I completed my PhD at the University of Tokyo under the supervision of Prof. Naoki Kobayashi, where I focused on logic-based automated verification for higher-order programs.
+I'm currently a Research Associate at the University of Cambridge, working with Prof. [Peter Sewell](https://www.cl.cam.ac.uk/~pes20/) in the [REMS group](https://www.cl.cam.ac.uk/~pes20/people-new/index.html).
+I completed my PhD at the University of Tokyo under the supervision of Prof. [Naoki Kobayashi](https://www-kb.is.s.u-tokyo.ac.jp/~koba/), where I focused on logic-based automated verification for higher-order programs.
-My main research interest is in proposing analyses to enhance software reliability, including automated software verification (specifically, CHC solving), type theory, and software security techniques such as fuzzing.
+My primary research interests lie in program analyses to improve software reliability, including automated program verification (in particular, fixpoint logic solvers), type theory, and software security techniques such as fuzzing.

 ## Contacts